 WordPress can be used to build simple or complex websites

-WordPress is often thought of as a blogging tool but it’s so much more flexible than that.
+WordPress is very flexible and can be used to build almost any kind of website.
 Plugins can be installed that give WordPress additional functionality and make it invaluable for your organisation.

 There are frequent upgrades and improvements